liyazhuo/artificial-intelligence/Projects/2_Classical Planning/examples.md

     ...
     def test_parents(self):
         for literal in self:
-            assert all(literal in action.effects for action in self.children[literal])
+            assert all(literal in action.effects for action in self.parents[literal])

             for action in self.parents[literal]:
                 print(action)